-In 2019 NCR acquired BEC, a Denver-based provider of point-of-sale technology for the hospitality industry.
+NCR in 2019 bought BEC, a Denver-based provider of point-of-sale technology for the hospitality industry.
 BEC, which had been a reseller for NCR, manages about 2,600 restaurant and other hospitality sites including Qdoba and Punch Bowl Social.
 Terms were not disclosed.

 NCR acquired JetPay, a provider of tools for payments and handling human resources, in 2018 for about $184 million.
 The deal builds out NCR's software strategy by integrating JetPay's cloud-based payments platform into its enterprise point-of-sale (POS) products.
 JetPay's products and services take care of card acceptance, processing, payroll, payroll tax filing, and human resources management services.